 Graduate Portfolio Credit

 Graduate credit is awarded for portfolios that demonstrate learning equivalent to having successfully completed the specified graduate-level course with a grade of "B" or better.
 Graduate students may use up to six (6) credits earned through prior learning assessment (PLA) toward the Master's degree in Organizational Effectiveness and Leadership.
 PLA credit includes all credit awarded through portfolio assessment in addition to any credit awarded from exams and credit reviews of credentials and non-credit programs.
-To pursue graduate-level credit for knowledge gained through experience, graduate students should contact the PLA Director to make arrangements for using the portfolio assessment process.
+To pursue graduate-level credit for knowledge gained through experience, graduate students should contact the PLA Director to make arrangements for using the Portfolio Program.